openscriptures/morphhb/read/readme.md

 own project, the functionality has been encapsulated in MorphologyParser.js.

+Correction: It was also necessary to refactor the accent interpretation for chapter markup.
+Chapters 3 and 42 of Job change form in mid-chapter.

 Several components have been adapted from OSHB Verse, we have:

 -	AccentCatalog.js catalogs the accents by type and scope.